On this page

 })

-In some applications, you may want to create a single Statsig instance that can be accessed globally throughout your codebase.
-The shared instance functionality provides a singleton pattern for this purpose:
+To create a single Statsig instance accessible globally throughout your codebase, use the shared instance functionality, which provides a singleton pattern:

 # Create a shared instance that can be accessed globally